Transurethral Incision of the Prostate (TUIP) for Benign Prostatic Hyperplasia

 TUIP is a much less invasive procedure than transurethral resection of the prostate (TURP).
 You are typically able to go home after surgery.
 You may not be able to urinate and may need to have a catheter to drain your bladder.
 For most men, this lasts for a week or less.

 Why It Is Done

-TUIP may be a good option for men with only slightly enlarged prostates and who are bothered a lot by their symptoms.
+TUIP may be a good option for men who have only slightly enlarged prostates and who are bothered a lot by their symptoms.

 TUIP may be chosen instead of TURP by men who:

 How Well It Works

 Symptoms improve after TUIP in about 8 out of 10 men.1 Men notice about a 73% improvement in their American Urological Association (AUA) symptom index scores.1 For example, if you have a symptom score of 25 (severe), it could be reduced to about 7 (mild).

 Short-term improvement in BPH symptoms is about the same for TUIP as for TURP.
 Studies comparing the two types of surgery suggest that the outcomes are similar.
 Men who have had TUIP generally are less likely to develop retrograde ejaculation than men who have TURP.
 But men who have TUIP are more likely to need a second surgery.2